katies3/GitActivity0/Activity0.md

-#This change was made to complete Activity 1
+#I'm modifying this file to complete Activity 1

 # Git Activity 0 - Cloning a repository and using the code as your own
 #I like making comments. this is a comment to demo changes.